from pathlib import Path

 Dividing a LaTeX file

-Obtaining an arxiv file
+Obtaining an arXiv source file using trouver

 One fortunate state of mathematics is that many manuscripts are made publicly available on arxiv.org before they are formally published.
 In fact, the source code to many of these manuscripts are also generally available on the arxiv.